 11b-1.
 The GMLC receives notification messages as defined in clause 6.3.1 step 28 or 29.
 The GMLC maps the messages to the Request received in step 1b-2 and invokes one or more Ngmlc_Location_EventNotify service operations towards the NEF to convey UE locations or event reports.
 GMLC may aggregate one or more UE location estimates / event reports in each message sent to NEF.

 11b-2.
 The NEF invokes one or more Nnef_EventExposure_Notify service operations towards the AF, to convey event reports received from GMLC in step 11b-1.

+11c.
+The GMLC receives notification messages as defined in clause 6.3.1 step 28 or 29.
+The GMLC sends one or more Ngmlc_Location_EventNotify to the NWDAF to convey UE locations or event reports.

 * * * * End of changes * * * *